Falk Yeah! Productions - Los Angeles, CA

 “We hope the discussion brings to light the fact that women are grossly underpresented in top positions in the culinary field, and how we might be able to change this gender inequality in the industry.”

-Elizabeth Falkner was born in San Francisco, grew up in Los Angeles and moved and worked her way up in kitchens in San Francisco in the 1990’s and owned and ran several restaurants through 2014.
-Today FalkneR does recipe development and consults for numerous products and brands.
-She also does motivational speaking and has been a guest speaker at Yale University several times and at Columbia University, as well as at various corporations, groups, and events.
+Falkner was born in San Francisco, grew up in Los Angeles and moved and worked her way up in kitchens in San Francisco in the 1990’s through 2011.
+She has owned and opened several restaurants in SF and then as an executive chef in New York through 2014.
+Today she does recipe development and consults and collaborates on numerous products and brands.
+She is an inspiring public speaker appearing across the country as well as around the world.

-Cooking competitions are a favorite “sport” for Her.
-FalkneR has appeared on over 40 of the television cooking competition programs on Food Network, Cooking Channel, and Bravo, NBC, as well as made appearances on many other shows.
+Cooking competitions are a favorite “sport” for Chef Falkner.
+She has appeared on over 40 of the television cooking competition programs on Food Network, Cooking Channel, and Bravo, NBC, as well as made appearances on many other shows.
 She has appeared in many food magazines, and has received multiple awards, as well as a nomination for a James Beard Award (2005).

 Falkner was a long time member and on the board of directors who served as the president of Women Chefs & Restaurateurs from April 2014 to April 2015 and in January 2019 through January 2020.
 She is currently on the womens leadership council for the Beard Foundation.

 A graduate from San Francisco Art Institute with a BFA in film, Falkner has produced two short films with food themes in 2018; “Food Games-Sustainability” which she also hosted, and a documented performance piece called “Croquembouche Samurai” she performed at SoHo House in NYC.